 The study of the fear of self may contribute to our understanding of the motivation underlying disordered eating behaviours.
 Variations in content and salience of feared self-themes may help to explain differences across individuals in terms of the development of EDs.
 Though there is a vast literature demonstrating that approach motivation (ideal/actual discrepancy, pursuit of thinness, etc.) is vitally important to the conceptualization of EDs, this review highlights the relevance of integrating avoidance motivation and the fear of self into our understanding of these disorders.
-There is evidence from studies employing self-report (ex: Aardema et al., 2018) and behavioural (ex: Dalley & Buunk, 2009) measures supporting the association between fear of self and EDs in clinical and analogue samples.
+There is evidence from studies employing self-report (e.g., Aardema et al., 2018) and behavioural (e.g., Dalley & Buunk, 2011) measures supporting the association between fear of self and EDs in clinical and analogue samples.
 Moreover, research adopting a self-discrepancy framework and studies examining motivation orientation lend support to the assertion that there is merit in exploring avoidance motivation, and particularly the fear of self.
 Using a transdiagnostic lens, evidence for the proposed etiological pathways of the feared self in OCD were examined in EDs.
 Several points of similarity were noted suggesting the possibility that this construct may develop in a similar fashion in EDs as well.
 Overall, the limited research available investigating fear of self in EDs suggests that it is a relevant construct in this population warranting further research.
-Future studies should aim to replicate and extend previous findings linking fear of self to EDs and specific symptoms.
-For example, a study that is currently underway is utilising a psychophysiological paradigm measuring both approach and avoidance responses to different body types and linking implicit reactions to explicit self-reported pursuit of thinness and fear of self (Wilson & Racine, in preparation).
-Finally, future research would benefit from the investigation of the construction of the feared self in EDs, specifically, examining self-themes that go beyond weight.
+Future studies should aim to replicate and extend previous findings linking fear of self to EDs and specific symptoms and would benefit from the investigation of the construction of the feared self in EDs, specifically, examining self-themes that go beyond weight.